 Image

-The Cambridge Self-help Group for Adults Who Stammer
+The Cambridge Self-help Group For Adults Who Stammer

 A group for adults in Cambridgeshire who stammer or have a connection to it.

-The main aims of the group are:
+'The main aims of the group are to provide:

-• To provide support to fellow stammerers.
+• support to fellow stammerers

-Meetings are usually on the first Thursday of each month (unless otherwise stated), in person and online from 7:30pm to 9pm.
-The venue is: University Centre, Granta Pl, Mill Lane, Cambridge CB2 1RU.
-You can join in on Zoom too.
-Email Robert using the contact details below for more information.
+Meetings are usually on the first Thursday of each month from 7:30pm to 9pm at University Centre, Granta Place, Mill Lane, Cambridge CB2 1RU.

-Twitter: @CambsStammering
+X/Twitter: @CambsStammering

 Image